Contact Us

 In 1901 Sabina (grandmother) was living with Mervyn 48 her son, [head of household] Florence 40 her daughter , John G Horner (uncle) 85, Sabina 10 (niece) and a Servant.
 At Commercial Road Shepton Mallet.

 Gladys Helen's uncle Alfred was a Church Organist in Shirley Southampton his wife Eva was still a Performer of Singing living on her own means.
-Alfred their son 21 was living at home, he was an Electriant Engineer .
+Alfred their son 21 was living at home, he was an Electrical Engineer .
 The couple had had a daughter Dorothy 12 who was also at home.
 Frank 19, Gladys Helen's brother was living with them and was a Mechanic Cycle Maker.The family had a housekeeper and servant living in.

 Uncle Henry A was living in Shepton Mallet , he was a Commercial Traveller for a Brewery He had also married a Longman, Susie, his nephew Alfred Longman 23 was a photographic artist and living in the household, also a domestic servant.
 At The Grange, Bowlish.
 Shepton Mallet.

-GLADYS HELEN HAS NOT BEEN FOUND ON THE 1901 CENSUS
+GLADYS HELEN HAS NOT BEEN FOUND ON THE 1901 CENSUS - Anyone any ideas?

 letter Margery was Gladys Helen's sister born 1884